 - Small Notebook.
-In the same vein, a small notebook or hefty notepad is one of those practical presents that's sure to get use.
+In the same vein, a small notebook or hefty notepad is one of those practical presents that's sure to get used.
 I can never have enough of these bad boys.
 Look for one with a sturdy cover that adds heft and makes writing during a commute easier.
 Your local office supply has tons, but don't overlook gift and specialty stores (or Etsy) for hand-crafted versions.

 - Gift Card.
 Hang on!
-I know these feel impersonal, but you can make them feel special with a tiny bit of effort.
+I know these feel impersonal, but you can make them special with a tiny bit of effort.
 Instead of a big chain store card, choose a small local business near the office or your coworker's home.
 Personally, I like giving cards from local restaurants (slightly pricey) and coffee places (less costly).
 For instance, at my local, Open Eye Cafe, coffee is $1.25, making a $15 gift card go a long way.

 - Go-Cups & Mugs.
 I know.
-These feel like the low-hanging fruit of office holiday gifts, but hear me out.
-Only use this option if the recipients current model needs an upgrade or if you can personalize it in a meaningful way.
+These are the low-hanging fruit of office holiday gifts, but hear me out.
+Only use this option if the recipient's current model needs an upgrade or if you can personalize it in a meaningful way.
 That may mean purchasing a branded mug from her favorite coffee place (or vacation coffee place), or snapping some pictures of the family/vacation photos in his cube and creating a picture mug or tumbler.
 There are tons of ways to do this, but we like Shutterfly.
 Pro Tip: They run specials all the time that make giving more affordable.

 Use these suggestions to solve your office gift-giving problems, or as inspiration for your own coworker gift ideas.